niemopen/niem-naming-design-rules/ndr6-outline.md

 A Model object is represented in CMF as a CMF message.

 A Model object is represented in XSD as a set of XML schema documents.
 One or more schema documents are provided to begin the set.
 Other documents are added, according to the @schemaLocation attribute in the import elements in each document encountered.
 Documents may also be added according to the @namespace attribute, as resolved through XML Catalog files, if provided.
 There will be one namespace object in the model for each namespace defined in the schema documents.
 The components in each namespace will be those specified by the XSD to CMF mappings defined in this section.

-**Rule 4-1**: A schema document representing a Model object MUST be a local resource.
-Retrieval of a remote resource during schema assembly is not allowed.

 ## 4.2 Namespace class